CosmWasm/docs-deprecated/docs/05-actor-model/02-actors-in-blockchain.md

 The problem with our previous contract is, that for `cw4-group` contract, the only one who can perform executions on it, is an admin, but our contract doesn't have one.
+This is not a true for every smart contract, but it is a nature of this one.

 So let's make a new group contract, but this time we would make ourselves an admin.
 First, check our wallet address:

 ```bash